Emergencies and Customer Care: 1-800-994-2762

 NOTE: Liberty does not earn a profit on the sale of natural gas supply (Liberty Utility Gas).
 Customers have a choice when it comes to purchasing their natural gas supply.
 Please visit www.nbeub.ca for more information.

-Liberty is proposing to lower the distribution rates for all commercial customers, which would result in decreases of 3.3-17.7% (depending on rate class) in total cost of natural gas in 2023, as compared to 2022.
+The adjusted distribution rates for all commercial customers will mean decreases of 8.53% to 12.83% (depending on rate class) in the total cost of natural gas compared to 2023 rates.

-A typical residential customer, for example, who buys their gas supply from Liberty (Liberty Utility Gas) and uses 64 GJ per year for heat and hot water would see a total annual bill decrease of approximately $48.41 over the course of the year, compared to 2022.
+For example: A typical residential customer using 66 GJ per year for heat and hot water would see a total annual bill decrease of approximately $120 over the course of the year, compared to 2023 rates.

 What is the process for approving and implementing the rates?

-All adjustments to distribution rates and charges for all rate classes are reviewed and approved by the New Brunswick Energy and Utilities Board.
+Liberty submits every rate application to the EUB.
+All adjustments to distribution rates and charges for all rate classes are then reviewed and approved by the EUB through an open and transparent regulatory process.

 Natural Gas Distribution Charge